Glossary

 Tokenization – infographic

-Tokenization is, therefore, the procedure for digital representation of an asset, whether that asset was originally digital or physical.
-A token may represent the whole asset, or just a fraction of the initial asset.
+Tokenization is the process of digitally representing an asset, whether it is originally digital or tangible.
+A token can represent the entire asset or just a fraction of the original asset.

-Once something has been tokenized, the “token” itself is public and can be verified.
-From that moment on, it is no longer possible to make any changes or conduct negotiations regarding the tokenized asset without its respective registration.
-Such transparency means excellent anti-fraud insurance.
+Once an asset is tokenized, its "file" is public and verifiable.
+From that moment on, it is no longer possible to make any changes or trades on the tokenized asset without proper registration.
+This transparency provides excellent anti-theft security.fraude.

 How does tokenization work?

-Creating a token is like issuing shares for an asset, property, or right.
-The asset is tokenized by end-to-end encryption using blockchain technology.
+Tokenizing assets is like issuing shares of an asset, property, or right.
+The asset is tokenized using end-to-end encryption integrated with technology. blockchain.

 The programming language that registers the token is where the asset’s characteristics, the rules for identifying its owners, and the ways the asset can be traded in smart contracts are defined.